Climate Change & California Water

 A climate focus workshop for educators working with grades 3 through 12 students

-Sponsored By: California Department of Water Resources; Pacific Grove Museum of Natural History, Environmental Volunteers & Water Education Foundation
+Sponsored By: California Department of Water Resources; Environmental Volunteers & Water Education Foundation

-Description: The California Department of Water Resources and Project WET program invite grade 3 through 12 educators to join us for an engaging workshop experience focused on the science of climate change and the hands-on activities of Project WET.
+Description: The California Department of Water Resources, Project WET and Environmental Volunteers invite grade 3 through 12 educators to join us for an engaging workshop experience focused on climate change in California and the hands-on activities of Project WET.

-Understanding climate change and its link to flood, drought, water quality, and more is crucial for all Californians.
-In this special workshop, you will learn activities to use with your students to help them understand the impacts of climate change on water and steps they can take to adapt to our changing environment.
+Understanding climate change and its link to drought, water quality, sea level rise and more is crucial for all Californians.
+In this special workshop, you will be engaged in activities you can use with your students to help them understand the impacts of climate change on water and steps they can take to adapt to our changing environment.

 Participants hear current information on climate science and how a changing climate is affecting California water resources, the role of science in driving new strategies to safeguard California water supplies – and how the activities of Project WET can help you integrate climate science knowledge, concepts and skills into your curriculum.